 Director

-Previously, Ms. McCain served as Senior Vice President and Head of Legal of Sanofi Genzyme, a global business unit of Sanofi, from January 2016 to September 2, 2016.
-Ms. McCain held roles of increasing responsibility after joining Genzyme Corporation (“Genzyme”) in May 1997, including becoming its General Counsel after Genzyme was acquired by Sanofi in 2011.
+Ms. McCain served as Executive Vice President and Chief Legal and Compliance Officer of Blueprint Medicines Corporation, a biotechnology company, from September 2016 through its acquisition by Sanofi in July 2025.
+Previously, Ms. McCain was Senior Vice President and Head of Legal for Sanofi Genzyme, a global business unit of Sanofi, from January 2016 to September 2016.
+Ms. McCain held roles of increasing responsibility after joining Genzyme in May 1997, including becoming its General Counsel after Genzyme was acquired by Sanofi in 2011.
 Prior to joining Genzyme, Ms. McCain was an associate at the law firm Palmer & Dodge LLP where her practice focused on general corporate and securities law matters.
-Ms. McCain holds a B.A. from the University of Pennsylvania with a major in political science and a J.D. from Columbia University School of Law.
+Ms. McCain currently serves on the board of the Dana Farber Cancer Institute, a non-profit, and previously served on the board of directors of Immunogen, Inc. Ms. McCain holds a B.A. in Political Science from the University of Pennsylvania and a J.D. from Columbia University School of Law.

 Sanj K. Patel